 • Heat a drizzle of olive oil in a large pan over medium-high heat. • Add coated pork and cook until browned and cooked through, 2-3 minutes per side.
 (For 4 servings, you may need to cook in batches.) • Turn off heat; transfer to a plate and cover loosely with foil to keep warm.
 Wipe out pan.

-• Heat another drizzle of oil in same pan over medium-high heat.
-Add shallot and grapes; cook, stirring occasionally, until slightly softened, 1-2 minutes. • Add stock concentrate, minced thyme, mustard, a squeeze of lemon juice, and ¼ cup water (1⁄3 cup for 4 servings).
+• Heat a drizzle of oil in same pan over medium-high heat.
+Add shallot and grapes; cook, stirring occasionally, until slightly softened, 1-2 minutes. • Add stock concentrate, minced thyme, mustard, a squeeze of lemon juice, ½ tsp sugar (1 tsp for 4 servings), and ¼ cup water (1⁄3 cup for 4).
 Cook, stirring occasionally, until thickened, 1-2 minutes. • Remove from heat and stir in 1 TBSP butter (2 TBSP for 4).
 Season with salt and pepper.

 • Divide pork, carrots, and potatoes between plates.
 Spoon pan sauce over pork.
 Serve with remaining lemon wedges on the side.